robintw/PyMicrotops/README.md

 This is a Python module to simplify working with data from the Microtops sun photometer.

-There are two principal functions at the moment: 1) Processing Microtops data (including interpolating AOT at other wavelengths and 2) Reading Microtops data from the instrument over a serial connection.
+There are two principal functions at the moment:

+1) Processing Microtops data files (including interpolating AOT at other wavelengths)

+2) Reading Microtops data from the instrument over a serial connection, and saving/processing the data.

 The module is fairly well documented with docstrings, so a fairly quick example should be all that's needed: